 Whether this be via the PTA or led by the school directly, whether this be to subsidise a residential trip for the students, or whether it is raising money for a local charity, schools put on these activities with the best of intentions.

-However, in my time as a teacher, my time at Children North East as the poverty-proofing coordinator, and from the almost 10 years of poverty-proofing experience in the charity, we have seen the pressure that can be put on families from fundraising requests.
+However, in my time as a teacher, my time at Children North East as the a poverty-proofing coordinator, and from the almost 10 years of poverty-proofing experience in the charity, we have seen the pressure that can be put on families from fundraising requests.

 This could be direct pressure, financially, to contribute, or socially to feel that they have to contribute in order to “fit in”.
 Just consider these comments from families we have worked with. school fundraiser ideas

-• “Having come from a lower earning family I can imagine it is very difficult for some families especially with more than one child to afford some fundraising days.”
+- “Having come from a lower earning family I can imagine it is very difficult for some families especially with more than one child to afford some fundraising days.”

-• “I understand that £1 per child for a non-uniform day helps with benefits towards the school and it isn’t a lot to ask, but sometimes if you only have £5, paying for two children gets difficult – but I never want my children to miss out or be seen as different.”
+- “I understand that £1 per child for a non-uniform day helps with benefits towards the school and it isn’t a lot to ask, but sometimes if you only have £5, paying for two children gets difficult – but I never want my children to miss out or be seen as different.”

-• “The small costs don’t seem much, but £1 donations here and there soon add up, times two.”
+- “The small costs don’t seem much, but £1 donations here and there soon add up, times two.”

 It is because of these pressures that we, as a team, have been trying to think of ways for schools to raise money that do not involve asking families for donations or handing out request forms for the latest sponsor-a-thon.